fluentassertions/fluentassertions/docs/examples.md

 xDocument.Should().HaveElement("child").Which.Should().BeOfType<XElement>().And.HaveAttribute("attr", "1");
 ```

-I've run into quite a few of these scenarios in which this chaining would make the unit test a lot easier to read.
+This chaining can make your unit tests a lot easier to read.